reciprocity/web-components-poc/README.md

 Oct 2020, Wrap zenlib compos to web components and use them in new Angular and Vue app

 ## Simple web component test
-To build web component run `/simple-vue-component/npm run build:mwc` and copy `dist/my-web-component.js` into desired app manually.
+To build web component run `/simple-vue-component/npm run build:mwc`.
+This command will also run copy.sh that will copy build `dist/my-web-component.js` into each app.

 ## Angular app
 Serve with `/angular-app/ng serve`.
 Build with `/angular-app/ng build`.